Mohan Babu: Career

 Mohan Babu began his career as a Physical education instructor at the YMCA college of physical education for many years.

 During this time, Mohan Babu was introduced to Dasari Narayana Rao who was then a script writer in Telugu cinema.
 This would pan out to become the most significant event of his career.
 Mohan Babu's first major breakthrough as an actor came with the 1975 film Swargam Narakam, directed by Dasari Narayana Rao.
 Dasari cast him as a villain in the movie and went on to achieve great success.
 It was after this movie that his birth name Bakthavatsalam Naidu was changed to Mohan Babu.
 After appearing in many films as a comedy-villain, he proceeded to star as the leading actor in Khaidi Kalidasu, Ketugadu, Gruha Pravesam, Assembly Rowdy, Allari Mogudu and many more.
 He appeared in a few Tamil films starring Sivaji Ganesan.

 In 1978, he appeared in Sivaranjani.
 The movie heralded the 'villain' and also came out with many of the mannerisms.
 He had an outstanding mentor in the form of Dasari Narayana Rao, who guided him in the right direction and gave him the initial foundation substratum he required to do well.
 Mohan Babu followed this success by portraying a variety of roles in his next films such as Simha Garjana (1978), Simha Baludu (1978), Rama Krishnulu (1978), Padaharella Vayasu (1978), Nayudu Bava (1978), Shokilla Rayudu (1979) and Ravanude Ramudayithe?
 (1979).
 His roles in Patnam Vachina Pativrathalu (1982), Billa Ranga (1978), Dharma Poratam (1983), Padmavyooham (1984), Bhale Ramudu (1984) and Sanchalanam (1985), showed a diverse range, despite often playing the villain.

 In October 2020, his film Son of India directed by Diamond Ratnababu was launched and was produced by Vishnu Manchu.
 Mohan Babu has penned screenplay for the film.
 The film was released in 2022.

-Though not announced officially, Mohan Babu declared that his next films would be mythological film Ravana Brahma and historical film Kannappa.
-Where has Mohan Babu and Vishnu Manchu are teaming up to produce the Kannappa film which was announced on 18 August 2023 with a 200 crore budget.
-Following their attendance at the premiere of Horizon: An American Saga at Cannes 2024, Mohan Babu, accompanied by his son Vishnu Manchu, daughter-in-law Viranica Manchu, Prabhu Deva, and the 'Kannappa' team, presented a teaser of their film, garnering warm applause from the audience.
+In Dec 2025, Mohan Babu marked his 50th year in the film industry by hosting a celebration titled MB50, which was attended by prominent figures from the cinema and political spheres.